-The frequency of outages is expressed by a number per unit of time (e.g. week or month): the cumulative number of outages during the reporting period (see also clause 4.3).
+The number of outages is expressed by the cumulative number of outages during the reporting period (see also clause 4.3).

 Results should be provided on a regular basis (Boxplots) with a clear indication on size or/and volume of SP data reviewed.